sheila-anne/sheila-anne/src/pages/she-flows-camp.md

 - ~~Canvas tent already set up for you.
 2 available~~ - SOLD OUT
 - BYO Tent: bring your own tent and bedding.
 A platform is provided - 4 available

+_Bethel has a few tents that can be borrowed as well, please let us know if you would like to borrow a tent._

 ## Become a Camper! 🏕 🥾🍫

 Rooms are filled on a first-come-first-served basis and there are **only 15 spots available**.
 To claim your spot now and join the best camp ever imagined...